 Music found a prominent place in worship during those early days.
 Solomon Weeks was the chorister for 40 years, and it is said that he made two beats of the measure, no matter what the correct time of the piece was.

-This history was written by Rev. Newell S. Booth on the occasion of the anniversary of 150 years of Methodism in the area.
+This history was written by Rev. Newell S. Booth on the anniversary of 150 years of Methodism in the area.